- Content Reviewed By:

 If you or someone you care about is at risk for benzodiazepine addiction or is already struggling with the disease, it’s important to know the signs and what to look for in a treatment program.

-Signs of Benzo Addiction and Abuse
+Signs of Benzo Addiction and Misuse

 While each person’s symptoms will vary based on how long and much they’ve been abusing benzos, there are many common physical, psychological, and behavioral indicators of benzo addiction, including but not limited to the following: